 Eat for less

 - Bring a grocery list with you when you shop for food.
-It will help keep you on track and recognize when you are buying unnecessary things.
+It will help keep you on track and help you recognize when you are tempted to buy unnecessary things.

-- Try to avoid doing too much shopping at convenience stores because their prices are generally higher.
+- Avoid shopping at convenience stores because their prices are generally higher.

-- Consider buying generic products rather those with a brand name.
+- Consider buying generic products rather than the brand name.

-- Bring your lunch with you to school instead of eating out.
-You will be surprised at how quickly those meals add up!
+- Pack your lunch instead of eating out.
+You will be surprised at how quickly those take-out meals add up!